confluentinc/sts-retail-genai-workshop/README.md

 ## <a name="step-7"></a>Create MongoDB Source Connector for shoes and customers details

-The next step is to produce sample data using the Datagen Source connector.
-You will create two Datagen Source connectors.
+The next step is to get initial shoes and customer data from MongoDB.

-The first connector will send sample shoe orders data to the **shoes_orders** topic, while the second connector will send shoes clickstream data to the **shoes_clickstream** topic.

 1. First, navigate to your workshop cluster.
 2. Next, click on the **Connectors** link on the navigation menu.